The following items describe how

-InnoDBto roll back only the single statement that was waiting for the lock and encountered the timeout.
-(To have the entire transaction roll back, start the server with the
+InnoDBto roll back the current statement (the statement that was waiting for the lock and encountered the timeout).
+To have the entire transaction roll back, start the server with

---innodb-rollback-on-timeoutoption.)
-Retry the statement if using the current behavior, or the entire transaction if using
+--innodb-rollback-on-timeoutenabled.
+Retry the statement if using the default behavior, or the entire transaction if

 Both deadlocks and lock wait timeouts are normal on busy servers and it is necessary for applications to be aware that they may happen and handle them by retrying.
 You can make them less likely by doing as little work as possible between the first change to data during a transaction and the commit, so the locks are held for the shortest possible time and for the smallest possible number of rows.
 Sometimes splitting work between different transactions may be practical and helpful.

 A duplicate-key error rolls back the SQL statement, if you have not specified the